jweissman/orsino/docs/mm.md

 ## Undeads

 ### Banshee
-_Guardian Undead from the crypt, 59 years old.
-They are of average build with dark hair, dark eyes and an unreadable disposition._
+_Guardian Undead from the crypt, 61 years old.
+They are of slim build with matted hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|